 EDA KRAV MAGA STUDENT FIGHTS OFF HOME INVADERS AND PROTECTS DAUGHTER

-Renata Fester, an EDA Krav Maga student in Johannesburg (now a certified Krav Maga instructor) had just seen off visitors in June 2016, and as she was closing the door, 3 armed men rushed the door and pushed her back into her house at gunpoint.
+Renata Fester, an EDA Krav Maga student in Johannesburg, had just seen off visitors in June 2016, and as she was closing the door, 3 armed men rushed the door and pushed her back into her house at gunpoint.

 They grabbed Renata’s teen daughter, and took both women to the master bedroom, where they demanded that both lie down on the bed.